 Often if you lie on your side, your spine won’t be nice and straight.
 If you lie on your back, your back would be in a nice straight position.
-If you lie on your stomach, your back will end up being arched.
+If you lie on your stomach, your back will end up arched.

 Mike Westerdal: Soft is poor?

 Rick Kaselj: Soft is poor.
 A more firm or medium-firm is what I would recommend in the mattress.

 You can check to see how your back feels on other beds.
-Let’s say if you’ve gone to someone else’s house, visited someone else’s house, or gone to a hotel, has your sleep been better at those other places?
+If you’ve gone to someone else’s house, visited someone else’s house, or gone to a hotel, has your sleep been better at those other places?
 It might be because the mattresses are better there, so look at your mattress.

 The second thing is when we sleep, our spines expand, or they decompress, and that decompression makes that stiffness happen in our backs.

 Also, when our joints loosen up with movement, we get that decompression, and that lack of movement causes that stiffness.
 Because you probably get up, and after like a minute or two of moving around, it feels fine; that movement lubricates things, so that’s what is happening.

 The decompression ends up expanding things, for lack of movement leads to stiffness, so with all of us, we need a little bit of movement to loosen things up.